norandomtechie/proton-fruit-classifier/README.md

 The model is trained on the [Fruits-360](https://www.kaggle.com/datasets/moltean/fruits) dataset (v87), which contains 100×100 pixel images of various fruits on white backgrounds.
 The script downloads it automatically via `kagglehub`.

-The script maps Fruits-360 folder names to three fruit classes by prefix matching (e.g., all folders starting with "apple" map to the apple class, all starting with "banana" to banana, etc.).
+The script maps Fruits-360 folder names to four fruit classes by prefix matching (apple, banana, lime, blueberry).
+For apples, only red-apple variants are included in training.

 #### 2. Class Balancing